davide-marino00/PBI_DOCS/refac.md

 			    "Not Active"
 			)
 ```
-- **DAX Explanation (Generated):** This DAX expression is used to create a measure called 'ContractStatus2' that evaluates the status of a contract and provides a specific output based on that status.

-Here's a breakdown of what it does:
+- **DAX Explanation (Generated):** This DAX expression is used to create a measure called 'ContractStatus2'.
+Here's what it does in simple business terms:

-1. **Condition Check**: The expression first checks if the value of another measure called `[ContractStatusMeasure]` is equal to "Active".
-This measure likely indicates whether a contract is currently active or not.
+1. **Condition Check**: The expression first checks the value of another measure called `[ContractStatusMeasure]`.
+It looks to see if this measure equals "Active".

-2. **Output Based on Condition**:
+2. **Return Value Based on Condition**:
-   - If the contract is "Active", the expression returns the value of another measure called `[HoursDifference]`.
-This measure probably calculates the difference in hours related to the contract, such as the time remaining or the total hours worked.
+   - If the condition is true (meaning the contract status is "Active"), it returns the value of another measure called `[HoursDifference]`.
+This likely represents the difference in hours related to the contract, such as hours worked or hours remaining.
-   - If the contract is not "Active", the expression returns the text "Not Active".
+   - If the condition is false (meaning the contract status is not "Active"), it returns the text "Not Active".

 **In summary**: This measure helps to determine the status of a contract.
-If the contract is active, it provides the relevant hours difference; if not, it simply states that the contract is not active.
-This can be useful for reporting or analysis purposes, allowing users to quickly understand the status and related metrics of contracts.
+If the contract is active, it provides the relevant hours difference; if not, it simply indicates that the contract is not active.
+This can be useful for reporting or analysis purposes, allowing users to quickly see the status and associated hours of active contracts.

 **`ContractStatusMeasure`**